Theatre Studies Course Offerings

 Stage and house manager, props master, master electrician, scenic artist, costume manager, medium-size roles.
-All production running crews and small acting roles.
-(2 credits)
+All production running crews and small acting roles. (two credits)

-Costume/scenic/light/sound design, major roles, directing (4 credits).
+Costume/scenic/light/sound design, major roles, directing (four credits).
 This segment is comparable to a senior capstone.

 All students involved in the fall or spring production will meet once a week to discuss any issues pertinent to the whole company.
 The various groups will then break off into their respective areas for specific work.
 One professor will teach the design and tech students and another professor will teach actors, stage and house managers.